 Getting your business online can be so dang confusing these days.
 While web design continues to get simpler and more accessible to the Average Joe, it also means there are more options than ever before.

-Why?
+But Weebly helped me get to where I am today.
 Because Weebly meets the needs of the vast majority of small business owners out there.

-I get a lot of flack from fellow web designers for making this choice.
+I got a lot of flack from fellow web designers for making this choice.
 Recently, someone got mad at me online and told me I should be “ashamed of myself” for offering a terrible product “disguised as a professional service“.

 And since I get so many questions about Weebly, and whether it’s worth your time and money, I’m going to use this post to answer as many questions about Weebly vs WordPress as possible.